 How to order

-Choral Cuisine is available now to order.
-The price of this delightful book is £10 plus P&P. If you would like to order and reserve your copy(ies), please email our treasurer Sue Silcock on firstname.lastname@example.org
+Choral Cuisine is available to order directly from us for £10 plus P&P. If you would like to order and reserve your copy(ies), please email our treasurer Sue Silcock on email@example.com

 Please give details of the number of copies you wish to purchase and a full postal address, and we will post your books to you.

-or £6 p&p for 4 or more books
+Reduced p&p for 4 or more books is £6

 Please pay by bank transfer to -